mithun100/nestjs-appdynamics-demo/README.md

 # NestJS + Docker +AppDynamics Example Project

-I have taken below referenced link example and modified the code and enabled it to work with AppDynamics.
+Below referenced link example is modified and enabled to work with AppDynamics.
-This a full working application.

 1. Docker file (I have rewrote the Dockerfile and kept it pretty basic which can be modified as per the user)